-Priority Actions needed DZ EG 2 IL JO LB МО oPt TN 2 Rank Technical consultations - Technical assistance on tarification and real cost of irrigation Х Determine the requirements to ensure financial and managerial stability of the associations х Analyze irrigation agency functions and mandates, the process and methods they use in the application of their functions and an assessment of their physical and human resources capacity x x x х 4 Establish mechanisms for communication and cooperation between WUAs & administration х х Х Х 4 Assist in development of scope of work for the Water Users Federation and WUA advisory unit and identification of Federation Scenarios X X X 3 Define role and functions of the Ministry of Water Resources and Irrigation (Egypt) with respect to the functioning of Branch Canal WUA and Water Boards after their establishment and development of a monitoring and co-ordination system for nation-wide establishment of WBs. x x x 3 Establish guidelines for reorienting agency & handling staff disposition х Х х 3 Enhance devolution of authority from national to regional and local level, institutionalize Public Private Partnership (PPP) and create forae for stakeholder participation and communication links among agencies and stakeholders x x x 3 Sensitize the private sector on the objectives of the association movement and the nature of services and the conditions in which they operate. × x X 3 Encourage irrigation entrepreneurship (PPP) model in reasonably dynamic economies.
-Re- orientation of irrigation bureaucracy is critical.
-X Х x 3 Encourage and support international and national efforts to apply Participatory Irrigation Management (PIM) in more extended pilot areas in Palestine in an attempt to increase water productivity and farmer income. х x x 3 Establish clear legal framework Х Х Х 3 Adapt legislative texts to better adapt them to the progress recorded by WUAs Carry out a comparative study of the legal framework related to WUAs in the region
+Priority Actions needed DZ EG 2 L JO LB MO oPt TN 2 Rank Clarify roles, responsibilities, authority of WUAs&irrigation agency x Х Х Х Х 5 Set equitable and transparent tarification rules aiming at enhancing the O&M recovery and system sustainability and productivity X X X X X 5 Technical consultations - Technical assistance on tarification and real cost of irrigation Х Determine the requirements to ensure financial and managerial stability of the associations Х Analyze irrigation agency functions and mandates, the process and methods they use in the application of their functions and an assessment of their physical and human resources capacity X X X X 4 Establish mechanisms for communication and cooperation between WUAs & administration Х Х X X 4 Assist in development of scope of work for the Water Users Federation and WUA advisory unit and identification of Federation Scenarios X X x 3 Define role and functions of the Ministry of Water Resources and Irrigation (Egypt) with respect to the functioning of Branch Canal WUA and Water Boards after their establishment and development of a monitoring and co-ordination system for nation-wide establishment of WBs.
+X X x 3 Establish guidelines for reorienting agency & handling staff disposition X x X 3 Enhance devolution of authority from national to regional and local level, institutionalize Public Private Partnership (PPP) and create forae for stakeholder participation and communication links among agencies and stakeholders X X X 3 Sensitize the private sector on the objectives of the association movement and the nature of services and the conditions in which they operate.
+X X X 3 Encourage irrigation entrepreneurship (PPP) model in reasonably dynamic economies.
+Re- orientation of irrigation bureaucracy X X X 3